-NOTE: This application completed with the information required below must be filed with the Port Clinton Architectural Review Board by the second Thursday of each month to be considered for that months agenda.
+NOTE: This application completed with the information required below must be filed with the Port Clinton Architectural Review Board by the second or fourth Thursday of each month by 3:00 pm to be considered for that next available agenda.
 Applications will not be accepted by the Port Clinton Architectural Review Board unless all information is complete.

 Date

 Name of Applicant Telephone

-Signat ture of Applicant
+Signature of Applicant

 Email of Applicant

-Mailiı ng Address
+Mailing Address

-Teley Telephone
+Name of Property Owner Telephone

-(Ple ease include a notarized authoriz zation to alter structure or one copy of signed
+(Please include a notarized authorization to a alter structure or one copy of signed

-ion to alter existing stru
+lease with authorization to alter existing structures)

-of Business
+Name of Business

-Addre ess City Zip
+Address City Zip

-Check dist for Architectural Review Boa rd Public Hearing
+Checklist for Architectural Review Board Public Hearing

-refer to the appropriate checklist for you board hearing may cause your application equired materials prior to your
+Please refer to the appropriate checklist for your hearing, failure to have all required materials prior to your review board hearing may cause your application to be delayed or denied.

-1. 1.
-Fences/Gates/Pergolas/Sheds/Garages/
+1. Fences/Gates/Pergolas/Sheds/Garages/

-A site plan to scale of the garages and/or Pergola.
-Plan mu e property showing the loast show the property's di cation of the fence, gates, mensions to scale
+A site plan to scale of the property showing the location of the fence, gates, garages and/or Pergola.
+Plan must show the property's dimensions to scale

-A color picture of the Pr roposed Structure
+A color picture of the Proposed Structure

-A description of the mat terials that will be used in the project
+A description of the materials that will be used in the project

-Color photo of the yard((s) where the structure wi ll be placed
+Color photo of the yard(s) where the structure will be placed

 Application for fence or Zoning permit

-2. New Construction/ Additions/ Revisions Drawings to scale of each façade indicating proposed alterations or
+2. New Construction/ Additions/ Revisions

-additions.
-Drawing must clearly depict the existing buildi ng and proposed changes
+Drawings to scale of each façade indicating proposed alterations or additions.
+Drawing must clearly depict the existing building and proposed changes

-Site plan showing lot di the location and dimensions of p of existing structures and
+Site plan showing lot dimensions and locations of existing structures and the location and dimensions of proposed additions

-Description and/or samp oles of materials used to i nclude color
+Description and/or samples of materials used to include color

+Revision 4 12/7/2020

-Color Photos of existing and adjacent structures and conceptual drawings of proposed additions Roof shape and materials which shall include type, form and materials; New additions, exterior alterations, or related new construction shall not destroy historic materials that characterized the property.
+Color Photos of existing and adjacent structures and conceptual drawings of proposed additions

+Roof shape and materials which shall include type, form and materials;

+New additions, exterior alterations, or related new construction shall not destroy historic materials that characterized the property.
 The new work shall be differentiated from the old and shall be compatible with the massing, size, scale, and architectural featured to protect the historic integrity of the property and its environment.

-3. Signs/Awnings $\underline{{\text{sign/awning}}}$ Sketch or elevation drawing of the building façade with proposed $\underline{\hspace{0.3cm}}$ Dimensioned drawing of awning/sign.
-Dimensions for lettering and square footage of proposed signs Samples of Awning material and color sample Color Photo of Building Application for sign permit Application for awning permit Dimensioned drawing of sandwich board Description and/or samples of materials used to include color 4.
-Site Improvements/ Driveway/ Walkway/ AC/ Mechanical/ Lighting/ Painting A survey of the property is required Site plan showing lot dimensions, location and dimensions of existing building, location and dimensions of proposed improvements Color Sample of proposed color changes Type and placement of lighting of building signs 5.
-Outdoor Dining Layout of Proposed furniture drawn to scale to include proposed ingress and egress points Color Sample of Proposed Umbrella's and/or awnings Color Photos of proposed outdoor furniture
+3. Signs/Awnings

+Sketch or elevation drawing of the building façade with proposed sign/awning

+$\underline{\qquad \ \ Dimensioned\ drawing\ of\ awning/sign.\ Dimensions\ for\ lettering\ and\ square\ footage\ of\ proposed\ signs$

+- Samples of Awning material and color sample

+- Color Photo of Building

+- Application for sign permit

+- Application for awning permit

+- Dimensioned drawing of sandwich board

+- Description and/or samples of materials used to include color

+4. Site Improvements/ Driveway/ Walkway/ AC/ Mechanical/ Lighting/ Painting

+A survey of the property is required

+Site plan showing lot dimensions, location and dimensions of existing building, location and dimensions of proposed improvements

+- Color Sample of proposed color changes

+- Type and placement of lighting of building signs

+- 5. Outdoor Dining

+Layout of Proposed furniture drawn to scale to include proposed ingress and egress points

+Color Sample of Proposed Umbrella's and/or awnings

+Color Photos of proposed outdoor furniture